YoiteShao/StageForge/README.md

 ## Contributing

-Join us in shaping the future of FlowForge!
+Join us in shaping the future of StageForge!
 Submit pull requests or open issues on the GitHub repository.

 ## License

-FlowForge is licensed under the MIT License.
+StageForge is licensed under the MIT License.
 See the LICENSE file for details.